What Does it Take to Be an Insurance Adjuster, Examiner, or Investigator?

 - General Adjuster

-Job Demand for Insurance Adjusters, Examiners, and Investigators
+Job Outlook for Insurance Adjusters, Examiners, and Investigators

-In 2016, there was an estimated number of 311,100 jobs in the United States for Insurance Adjuster, Examiner, or Investigator.
+In the United States, there were 311,100 jobs for Insurance Adjuster, Examiner, or Investigator in 2016.
 There is little to no growth in job opportunities for Insurance Adjuster, Examiner, or Investigator.
-Due to new job openings and attrition, there will be an average of 24,500 job openings in this field each year.
+There will be an estimated 24,500 positions for Insurance Adjuster, Examiner, or Investigator per year.

 The states with the most job growth for Insurance Adjuster, Examiner, or Investigator are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, District of Columbia, or Mississippi.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of an Insurance Adjuster, Examiner, or Investigator
+How Much Does an Insurance Adjuster, Examiner, or Investigator Make?

 Insurance Adjusters, Examiners, and Investigators who work in Connecticut, Massachusetts, or New Jersey, make the highest salaries.